FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ## 12/12/23

-we had a meeting at 10:00 Fuad Garðar Jón and Ólafur all showed up.
+we had a meeting at 10:00 Fuad Garðar Jón and Ólafur, everyone showed up.

 Jón is Today's project manager.